Alcohol and Other Drugs Policy

 III.
 Drug Policy

-Federal and state statutes specify that persons involved in the use, sale, or distribution of illegal drugs* are liable to criminal action, including arrest, fine, and imprisonment.
+Students have the right to live and work in an environment free from the effects of drugs and drug abuse.
+Occidental College students are expected to comply with federal, state, and local laws, to follow the requirements of the College’s drug policy and to respect the right to a drug free environment shared by all members of the campus community.
+Federal and state laws subject persons involved in the use, sale, or distribution of illegal drugs* to criminal action, including arrest, fine, and imprisonment.
 Occidental fully supports these laws by prohibiting the possession, use, sale, and/or distribution of illegal drugs on campus.
+Any violation of this Policy shall result in disciplinary action.

 * "Illegal Drugs" refers to "Controlled Substances" as defined in Schedules I through V, section 22 of the Controlled Substances Act (21 U.S.C.
 Section 812) and also found in the Health and Safety Code Section 11054-11058.